joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 25. You should now see **azure-firewall-mon**!
 26. ![azure-firewall-mon](/uploads/azure_azfirewall_mon_deployed.png "azure-firewall-mon")

-_Note: In GitHub, under Actions and the Build and Deploy Job, you may see a note that about Note.js 12 actions are deprecated; you can set the node version to be higher._
+_Note: In GitHub, under Actions and the Build and Deploy Job, you may see a message about Note.js 12 actions being deprecated; you can set the node version to be higher._

 Add the step to set the node version below submodules and above the Build and Deploy step: